-At its Ordinary Meeting held on 25 July 2017, Coouncil approved the creation of a Design Review Panel (DRP), and appointed the panel membership at its Planning and Development Services Committee Meeting held on 13 March 2018.
-Membership of the City of Bayswater DRP for the term of 1 April 2018 to 30 June 2020 is as follows:
+At its Ordinary Meeting held on 25 July 2017, Council approved the creation of a Design Review Panel (DRP).
+Council appointed the current panel membership at its Ordinary Council Meeting held on 26 October 2021.
+Membership of the City of Bayswater DRP for the term of 26 October 2021 to 26 October 2023 is as follows:

 - Chairperson Philip Gresley